-Dumping syndrome can happen to anyone, but it is more common in previous patients with gastric bypass surgery.
+Dumping syndrome can happen to anyone, but it is more common in previous patients with gastric surgery procedures including gastric bypass surgery and sleeve gastrectomy.
 Dumping syndrome, according to the US National Library of Medicine National Institutes of Health, occurs when the stomach empties its contents at a rapid pace into the small intestine.

 This food is only partially digested, so it causes excess fluid to build up in the small intestine, resulting in diarrhea, nausea, stomach cramping, and heart palpitations.
 There are different causes of dumping syndrome, ranging from the types of foods being eaten and post-surgical complications.

 The reason dumping syndrome is more typical in weight loss surgery patients is that the movement of food can be irregular, causing it to be dumped into the small intestine too quickly.

 The first set of symptoms tends to be common among all patients who have dumping syndrome, as reported by Mayo Clinic.
 These symptoms include nausea and/or vomiting, stomach cramps, feeling full quickly, diarrhea, dizziness or faintness, rapid heart rate, heart palpitations, and flushing of the skin.
 Others that may come along later are hunger, fatigue, sweating, and confusion.

 Gastroparesis and Dumping Syndrome

 Gastroparesis is a syndrome that is caused by a delayed gastric emptying without the occurrence of any obstruction to the gastric outlet.
 Symptoms ranging from early satiety, postprandial fullness, and nausea, vomiting, and other similar to dumping syndrome.